sonnygeorge/routine-butler/README.md

 ## TODO

+- [ ] Add a target-minutes field to the routine model and routine configurer
+- [ ] Make more things drop-downs?
+Make the programs / schedules drop downs?
 - [ ] Have no mutables as defaults outside of __init__ methods
 - [ ] Make trash buttons actually call parental delete and get rid of idle checking
 - [ ] Trashable base class?
 Inheriting two models at once?